Therapy for Infants and Young Children.

 • CHALLENGING BEHAVIORS

-Infants and young children show us how they feel through their bodies and behaviors.
+Babies and very young children show us how they feel through their bodies and behaviors.
 These might come out as separation anxiety, excessive crying, defiance, aggression, sleep challenges, regressive behaviors, unsafe behaviors, disinterest in others, or physical symptoms such as tummy aches, toileting problems, or rashes.
+Others may have said “nothing’s wrong” but you’re just not sure… or you’ve tried everything and nothing seems to work.

 • TRAUMATIC EXPERIENCES

 Child-Parent Psychotherapy (CPP) is an evidence-based model that specifically addresses difficult, stressful, or frightening experiences in young children 0-5 years old.
-Events include but aren’t limited to: medical trauma, NICU, interpersonal violence, community trauma, parental addiction or mental health challenges, grief & loss, foster care & adoptions, and other Adverse Childhood Experiences.
+We used to think that young children “forgot” or wouldn’t understand, but now we know that children absorb everything around them.
+We can help you and your child navigate challenging experiences, including medical trauma, NICU, domestic violence, addiction, physical or mental health challenges, grief & loss, foster care & adoptions, and other Adverse Childhood Experiences.

 • DYADIC PLAY THERAPY

-Many parents want their child to “talk to someone” - I want your child to be able to talk to YOU.
-Rooted in early childhood development, attachment, and infant mental health, sessions are dyadic (child and parent/caregiver together) and utilize the parent-child relationship as the vehicle for healing.
-You will be an active participant in your child’s healing.
-You will be your child’s therapist; I will be your coach.
+Many parents want their child to “talk to someone.”
+We want your child to talk to YOU.
+Grounded in early childhood development, the Dynamic Maturational Model of Attachment, and Infant & Early Childhood Mental Health, sessions are dyadic (child and parent/caregiver together) and utilize the parent-child relationship as the vehicle for healing.
+You will be an active participant in your child’s healing and we will support you with skills that will last a lifetime.

 • PARENT SUPPORT

-You are your child’s first teacher, the one who puts them to bed, dealing with car rides, blowing noses, and putting bandaids on owies.
-I’m here to help you navigate the ups and downs of tending to your nest.
-We’ll schedule regular “grownups only” sessions to give you space to vent, brainstorm ideas, and provide support for challenges your family is experiencing (parenting or otherwise) without little ears overhearing.
-Since healing happens in community, I’ll also support you in connecting with resources to build a village.
+Supporting children means supporting parents, families, and communities.
+You are your child’s first teacher, the one dealing with car rides, bedtimes, and meals; blowing noses; and putting bandaids on owies.
+Radical Nest is here to help you navigate the ups and downs of raising a very young child.
+As part (or sometimes as the main focus) of your child’s treatment, we will schedule regular “parent only” sessions to give you space to vent, brainstorm ideas, and help you navigate challenges of being a parent.

 “Relationships are the agents of change and the most powerful therapy is human love.”